5 Unique Ways To Create A Vision Board That Fits Your Style

 While I've been tearing down my vision every year to replace it with a brand-spanking new one-year plan, one of my best friends was doing the exact opposite.
 She creates her vision board on poster board and keeps it each year.
 She even had a cute poster board holder that held all of her vision boards from the past to present.
 With about 4 vision boards under her belt, she could clearly see what goals she was pursuing and how her priorities have shifted over time.

 Similar to eating a Reese's (and from what I hear, skinning a cat) there's are multiple ways to do it.
-Just remember that creating a vision board is all about you and the goals you want to accomplish.
+Just remember that creating a vision board is all about YOU and the goals you want to accomplish.
 The most important part about the vision board is that you create it to fit your needs and inspire your inner soul.

 Happy creating!